-- Based in Cold Lake, Alberta and Bagotville, Quebec - Controlled out of Canadian Air Defence Sector (CADS) in North Bay - In September 2010 two CF-18s flew over Alert, assisted by a CC-150T Polaris air-to-air refuelling tanker - According to DND, Modernization completed in 2010 extends the operational life to at least 2020 - 77 operational (59 CF-18AM or F/A-18A, and 18 CF-18BM or F/A 18B) - September 2014: Two CF-18s intercept Russian Tupolev Tu\95 long-range bombers, which were flying "a course in 'the western reaches' of Canada's Air Defence Identification Zone (ADI) over the Beaufort Sea..." - April 2016: Canadian government is currently carrying out upgrades to push the lifespan of the aircrafts to 2025. - About 1/3 of the fleet has undergone structural upgrades and electronic upgrades are also planned.
+- Based in Cold Lake, Alberta and Bagotville, Quebec - Controlled out of Canadian Air Defence Sector (CADS) in North Bay - In September 2010 two CF-18s flew over Alert, assisted by a CC-150T Polaris air-to-air refuelling tanker - According to DND, Modernization completed in 2010 extends the operational life to at least 2020 - 77 operational (59 CF-18AM or F/A-18A, and 18 CF-18BM or F/A 18B) regularly deployed to the Arctic region - September 2014: Two CF-18s intercept Russian Tupolev Tu\95 long-range bombers, which were flying "a course in 'the western reaches' of Canada's Air Defence Identification Zone (ADI) over the Beaufort Sea..." - April 2016: Canadian government is currently carrying out upgrades to push the lifespan of the aircrafts to 2025.
+About 1/3 of the fleet has undergone structural upgrades and electronic upgrades are also planned. - Harper government had plans to replace all F/A-18s with 65 F-35s but, according to SIPRI's 2016 Background Paper, the Trudeau government has announced that they will replace F/A 18s with a cheaper alternative, possibly F/A 18C - Es.